Fade BG Image

 In other words, even if the dungeon gets bigger, we can run it without any problems.

-For now, let's expand the dungeon toward the foothills—toward Tsuia.
+For now, let's expand the dungeon toward the foothills, in the direction of Tsuia.
 The underground is free to use as we please.

 Come to think of it, I've been expanding the dungeon's aboveground territory as well, but if I don't divide it into floors regularly, dealing with intruders becomes a huge hassle.